 Le jardin au printemps © musée du quai Branly photos Cyrille Weiner

-Designed by Gilles Clément, the garden is an integral part of the museum: a bushy garden, sheltered from the noise of the quai by a high glass fence, it stretches over 18,000m² and provides an impression of abundance for those strolling past (visitors to the museum, residents in the area, walkers).
+Designed by Gilles Clément, the garden is an integral part of the Museum: a bushy garden, sheltered from the noise of the quai by a high glass fence, it stretches over 18,000m² and gives the impression of abundance for those strolling past (visitors to the Museum, residents in the area, people walking by).

 Exploring the garden with the 360+ module

-An innovative piece of technology, the 360+ immersion module enables the user to visit the museum garden as if he was really there, guided by the commentary of Gilles Clément.
+An innovative piece of technology, the 360+ immersion module enables the user to visit the museum garden as if they were really there, guided by the commentary of Gilles Clément.

-With 360° shots, superimposed video and audio commentary from the landscaper, this technology offers the user an intuitive way of finding his way round for a very original visit to the garden of the musée du quai Branly: simple to use immersive video allows him let his gaze wander freely, move about and change direction at any time.
+With 360° shots, superimposed video and audio commentary from the landscaper, this technology offers the user an intuitive way of finding their way around in a highly original visit of the musée du quai Branly's garden.
+A simple to use immersive video allows them to let their gaze wander freely, move about and change direction at any time.

 navigating within module 360+